 NOTE: The resolution bandwidth of the measuring equipment should be equal to the measurement bandwidth.
 However, to improve measurement accuracy, sensitivity and efficiency, the resolution bandwidth may be smaller than the measurement bandwidth.
 When the resolution bandwidth is smaller than the measurement bandwidth, the result should be integrated over the measurement bandwidth in order to obtain the equivalent noise bandwidth of the measurement bandwidth.

-6.5.4.2.3 Co-location with base stations and repeater type 1-C-Nodes
+6.5.4.2.3 Co-location with base stations and repeater type 1-C Nodes

 These requirements may be applied for the protection of other BS, IAB-DU, IAB-MT and repeater type 1-C receivers when GSM900, DCS1800, PCS1900, GSM850, CDMA850, UTRA FDD, UTRA TDD, E-UTRA, NR BS, IAB-DU, IAB-MT, or repeater type 1-C are co-located with repeater type 1-C.